ehu7559/cryptoPalsWriteups/README.md

 # cryptoPalsWriteups
 A set of writeups for the CryptoPals challenges.
 Obviously, it contains spoilers.

 I have endeavoured to make my code at least generally understandable to those who are semi-fluent in Python and reading/doing the challenges along with me.
-However, since I have almost certainly failed to achieve that, each set gets its own writeup file with a writeup for each fo the eight challenges.
+However, since I have almost certainly failed to achieve that, each set gets its own writeup file with a writeup for each fo the eight challenges."

+Python files are challenge code s(a)c(b).py is the code for challenge b, part of set a.

+TXT files are challenge ciphertexts.

 Interesting Things:
 Challenges 7, 10, and 18 include by-hand implementations of AES128 in ECB, CBC, and CTR modes respectively.